symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/cookbook/menu.md

 To make things easier Admingenerator ships a [base][extend-builder] class which you can extend (see [default][default-builder] menu builder to an example).

+> **Note**: To extend the base menu builder, you own menu builder has to be defined as a service.

 [create-builder]: https://github.com/KnpLabs/KnpMenuBundle/blob/master/Resources/doc/index.md#method-a-the-easy-way-yay
 [extend-builder]: https://github.com/symfony2admingenerator/AdmingeneratorGeneratorBundle/blob/master/Menu/AdmingeneratorMenuBuilder.php
 [default-builder]: https://github.com/symfony2admingenerator/AdmingeneratorGeneratorBundle/blob/master/Menu/DefaultMenuBuilder.php